 Q-NRG has been designed to minimize operations and time to measurement.
-System does not require warm-up time nor user-assisted calibrations, usability of the device has been designed according to clinical practices and according to published guidelines (ESPEN 2018).
+System does not require warm-up time nor user-assisted calibrations.
+The usability of the device has been designed according to best clinical practices and according to published guidelines (ESPEN 2018).

 ONE tool for many applications

-Q-NRG provides all the flexibility for a variety of clinical settings, assessing different patient's conditions (mechanically ventilated or spontaneously breathing) and with different techniques (Canopy Hood and/or face masks), from adults to pediatric starting from age of 6.
+Q-NRG provides all the flexibility in a variety of clinical settings, assessing different patient’s conditions (mechanically ventilated or spontaneously breathing) and with different techniques (Canopy Hood and/or face masks), from pediatric (age 6) to adult.

 designed for icu